usnistgov/metaschema-xslt/README.md

 As noted, the Saxon XSLT engine can be regarded as a *de facto* dependency - while this XSLT-conformant code should in principle run in *any* processor implementing the language.
 SaxonHE can be bundled using Maven or another Java packaging technology.

-At time of writing, Saxon versions 10-12 are all known to work with this codebase.
+The [POM file](support/pom.xml) for Java/Maven configuration indicates the current tested version of Saxon.
+At time of writing, Saxon versions 10 and 11 are known to work with this codebase.
 When reporting bugs please include the version of your processor.

 Developers interested in demonstrating the viability of these processes in different processors and environments are eagerly invited to participate in development of this tool or [related tools](#Related_projects).